Let’s face it.

 The problem is, they represent just a tiny fraction of your potential audience.
 All those other people who’d also love your post, if only they knew about it.

-As bloggers, we assume getting more traffic means creating more content, doing more promotion to make money, and spending more time working.
+As bloggers and freelance writers, we assume getting more traffic means creating more content, doing more promotion to make money, building affiliate networks, and spending more time working.

 Those things work, but there’s another way, too.